alansf/slack-heroku-demo-ars/SETUP_COMPLETION.md

 - Check the main README.md for detailed documentation
 - See config/applink-setup.md for AppLink configuration details
-- View logs: `heroku logs --tail -a sorbet-vibes-b1eea`
+- View logs: `heroku logs --tail -a slack-heroku-demo-ars`

 ## Common Issues

 **App crashed on startup:**
 - Ensure SLACK_BOT_TOKEN and SLACK_SIGNING_SECRET are set
-- Check: `heroku config -a sorbet-vibes-b1eea`
+- Check: `heroku config -a slack-heroku-demo-ars`

 **Database connection errors:**
 - Wait for Postgres to finish provisioning